• Skip to main content

 I never even dreamed of doing squats.

-Why would you think that a man who is 55 years old, near 275lbs, and could not even see his feet beyond his belly would ever think of doing squats, especially when he never did one in his life, specifically barbell squats?
+Why would you think that a man who is 55 years old, nearly 275lbs, and could not even see his feet beyond his belly would ever think of doing squats, especially when he never did one in his life, specifically barbell squats?

 I read that squats and deadlifts are among the best compound exercises that a man can do to raise testosterone.